Ekkehard-Schulze/precision-temperature-logger/README.md

 moreover, four miniature 7 x 5 mm sized breakout boards for wire-

 attached TMP117A sensors.
-These serve as probes for laboratory usage
+These serve as probes in laboratory applications

-and can be inserted for example into agar plates or liquid samples.
+and were used in agar plates, liquid samples and inubators.

 The main board has two optional places for on-board TMP117A sensors,